DavyJonesLocker/party_foul/README.md

 rails g party_foul:install
 ```

 This will prompt you for the Github credentials of the account that will
 be opening the issues.
 The OAuth token for that account will be stored
 in `config/initializers/party_foul.rb`.
-You may want to remove this and
+You may want to remove the token
-store in an environment variable if you are not comfortable keeping this
+string and store in an environment variable.
+It is best not to store the
 token in version control.

 ### Other ###